billycyy/first_glance/README.md

 # First Glance
-A python module used to produce an initial analysis to datasets.
+A python module used to produce a report and initial benchmark for datasets..

 #How to use